You just poured everything you had into an epic piece of content.

 Yes, I know, why am I telling you such a basic, overused, old school promotion tactic?

 I’ve seen some discussion lately about how this tactic has been so overdone for so long that it’s useless now.
 But it’s absolutely not.

-Even if it’s no longer a 100% guarantee that the companies you feature will promote the heck out of it, you still need to get it in from of them.
-And one of the best and easiest ways to do that is still giving them a quick mention on social.
+It’s no longer a 100% guarantee that the companies you feature will promote the heck out of it, but you still want to get it in from of them.
+Because they MIGHT follow you and promote the heck out of it.

 It may not be a guarantee, but they can’t share it if they don’t know about it.
 We’ve been saying this for years.

 This is how FollowUp.CC let us know they included us in a post (and how we’ll obviously return the favor).

 3. Pin social media posts to your profiles

 Let’s go back to social media reach.
 There are lots of things you can do to improve a post’s visibility.